dotnet/docs/docs/standard/microservices-architecture/docker-application-development-process/docker-app-development-workflow.md

 The Dockerfile is placed in the root folder of your application or service.
 It contains the commands that tell Docker how to set up and run your application or service in a container.
 You can manually create a Dockerfile in code and add it to your project along with your .NET dependencies.

 With Visual Studio Tools for Docker, this task requires only a few mouse clicks.
-When you create a new project in Visual Studio 2017, there's an option named **Enable Docker Support**:
+When you create a new project in Visual Studio 2017, there's an option named **Enable Docker Support**, as shown in Figure 5-3.

 ![Enabling Docker Support when creating a new project in Visual Studio 2017](./media/image5.png)

+**Figure 5-3**.
+Enabling Docker Support when creating a new project in Visual Studio 2017

-You can also enable Docker support on an existing .NET Core web app project by right-clicking the project in **Solution Explorer** and selecting **Add** > **Docker Support**.
+You can also enable Docker support on an existing .NET Core web app project by right-clicking the project in **Solution Explorer** and selecting **Add** > **Docker Support**, as shown in Figure 5-4.

 ![Add Docker support menu option in Visual Studio](./media/add-docker-support.png)

+**Figure 5-4**.
+Enabling Docker support in an existing Visual Studio 2017 project

 This action adds a *Dockerfile* to the project with the required configuration, and is only available on .NET Core web app projects.